khanh8a4ntp/Emotion-Recognition-YOLOv12/README.md

 3. Commit your changes: `git commit -m "Add your feature"`
 4. Push to the branch: `git push origin feature/your-feature`
 5. Open a pull request.
+FOLLOW README IN EACH FOLDER FOR MORE
 ---

 ## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+This project is no License

 ---

 ## Contact

 For questions or support, contact the project maintainer at [khanhnhim21102004@gmail.com].

 ---